KxSystems/docs/docs/wp/rt-tick/index.md

-## Examples of custom real-time subscribers
+## Examples of custom RTEs

-Two quite different RTS instances are described below.
+Two quite different RTE instances are described below.

 ### Real-time trade with as-of quotes

 One of the most popular and powerful joins in the q language is the [`aj`](../../ref/aj.md) function.
 This keyword was added to the language to solve a specific problem – how to join trade and quote tables together in such a way that for each trade, we grab the prevalent quote _as of_ the time of that trade.
 In other words, what is the last quote at or prior to the trade?

 This function is relatively easy to use for one-off joins.
 However, what if you want to maintain trades with as-of quotes in real time?
-This section describes how to build an RTS with real-time trades and as-of quotes.
+This section describes how to build an RTE with real-time trades and as-of quotes.
 This is a heavily modified version of `r.q`, written by the author and named `RealTimeTradeWithAsofQuotes.q`.

 One additional feature this script demonstrates is the ability of any q process to write to and maintain its own kdb+ binary logfile for replay/recovery purposes.
-In this case, the RTS maintains its own daily logfile for trade records.
+In this case, the RTE maintains its own daily logfile for trade records.
 This will be used for recovery in place of the standard tickerplant logfile as used by `r.q`.

 This process should be started off as follows: